LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

 achieve greater *independence* when it comes to programming.
 This means (among other things) that you will be given what is commonly known as a specification.
 In software development--and in the business world in general, it is customary to capture a set of *business requirements* in what is commonly known as a *requirements specification* document.
-While what you read here will be much more concise, we want you to become familar with requirements-driven thinking, without which many real-world software projects fail.
+While what you read here will be much more concise, we want you to become familiar with requirements-driven thinking, without which many real-world software projects fail.

 After presenting the set of requirements, we will give you some hints for how to *implement* the requirements.
-These hints may or may not prove compltely helful to you, and you are also invited to come up with your own solutions.
-As we inch closer to the semester project, you're going to want touse your imagination to create a good solution to a problem.
+These hints may or may not prove completely helpful to you, and you are also invited to come up with your own solutions.
+As we inch closer to the semester project, you're going to want to use your imagination to create a good solution to a problem.